racket/rhombus/resources/goals.md

 Potentially relevant but outside the scope of this document:
 * How much community support is available for tooling, etc.?
-* How extensive will the interoperability between Racket2 and #lang racket be?
+* How extensive will the interoperability between Rhombus and #lang racket be?
 (This is not just about syntax!)
-* What will be the relationship between Racket2 and the existing #lang racket?
+* What will be the relationship between Rhombus and the existing #lang racket?